Emily Smith from Boutierre Girls shares her top tips on floral arranging and shows us how to easily update our home using flowers.

 Once the flowers drop off, take the branches out of water (to prevent it going mouldy) and keep in a vessel without water.

 3. USE ONE TYPE OF FLOWER ON MASS

 Flowers on mass always look really fabulous – sometimes mixing flowers can take away from their individual beauty.
 I love roses on mass – it’s an easy way to bring the garden indoors.

 4. CHOOSE SOMETHING YOU LOVE!

 Always choose a flower or colour that will make you burst with joy every time you catch a glimpse of it.

 5. MIRROR WHAT’S HAPPENING OUTDOORS

-I always try and make my indoor flowers reflect the season outside – it really makes me appreciate each season and the flowers that come with it.
+I always try and make my indoor flowers reflect the season outside.
+It really makes me appreciate each season and the blooms that come with it.

 In Autumn, go for beautiful earthy-tones filled with yellows, oranges and reds.
 In Winter, it’s nice to have branches or more moody flowers and foliage with deep greens.
 Come Spring, go for lots of really fragrant flowers such as sweet pea.
 In Summer, I love lots of bright, fun colours including roses and hydrangeas.